tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 Until now, `In(s)` was whatever state the previous bytecode operation produced because there was only ever one predecessor... kind of like a linked list of operations.
 Let's complicate that a bit with control-flow.
+This is where the control-flow graph of basic blocks comes in.

+You will notice that within a basic block, each instruction after the first one only has one predecessor.
+This is because there is no control flow within a basic block.
+This lets us only think about predecessors at the start of each basic block.

 ### Adding in `if`